The2ndOne3/humdrum/README.md

 A simple script that continuously compares a script's output against an expected output file.

 ## Installation
-Install Node.js with `sudo apt-get install nodejs` or equivalent.
-Install salviati with `npm -g install salviati`.
+Install Node.js, then install Humdrum with `npm -g install humdrum`.

 ## Usage
-Run `salviati command -i input-file -o output-file` to start the daemon.
+Run `humdrum command -o output-file` to start.
+Humdrum captures `stdout`, comparing execution output against a file of expected output.
+For example, to compare the output of a Python script, you can run `humdrum python3 script.py -o expected-output`.

-For example, `salviati python3 ./test/pytest.py -i ./test/test-input -o ./test/test-output` will run `pytest.py` with test input `test-input` and compare its output against `test-output`.
+Humdrum is built on top of remy/nodemon, and will accept any flag that Nodemon accepts.
+For example, to watch `.coffee` files as well as `.js` files, you can run `humdrum node script.js -e js,coffee,litcoffee`.
+Humdrum's file watching behaviour is identical to that of Nodemon's.

 ## Dependencies
-* Node.js
+* joyent/node
-* Commander.js
+* visionmedia/commander.js
-* Nodemon
+* remy/nodemon